hasaan21/Fashionmnest-Dataset-Model/README.md

 ## Description

-Convolutional Neural Network (CNN) is used to train the model.
+Fashionmnist is builtin dataset available in Keras.
+Here, Convolutional Neural Network (CNN) is used to train the model.

 **Training Accuracy:** 96%